 The lack of attention given to this situation is nothing short of astounding.
 But it has not entirely escaped notice.
 One of its intrepid investigators, Dr Erich Fromm, made it the basis of his remarkable analysis of Nazism, published in the darkest days of the Second World War: Escape From Freedom (1941).
 From the perspective of neo-Freudian psychology, Dr Fromm provided a thorough diagnosis of the human condition as the transition to a condition of anomie and vertigo brought about by breaking the primary bonds of childhood, with the need to provide a response: either, in the best case, by ascending the staircase of self-realization, or, in the worst case, by descending into the pit of self-negation, seeking an outlet in which to lose oneself, lose one’s independent identity.
 In the case of Germany, the multitude chose the latter course, in the form of Nazism.

-Be that as it may: it may well be that such a situation of “securitarianism” (following de Jouvenel’s usage) signals neither the Apocalypse nor George Orwell’s 1984, but is simply a pragmatic accommodation of legitimate societal needs and aspirations.
-If that is the case, though, why must we persist in the delusion that this is a situation of freedom, such that we must consider exchanging a certain amount of it in order to gain greater security?
+It may well be that such a situation of “securitarianism” – de Jouvenel’s term – signals neither the Apocalypse nor George Orwell’s 1984, but is simply a pragmatic accommodation of legitimate societal needs and aspirations.
+If that is the case, though, why must we persist in the delusion that we share in a situation of freedom, such that we must consider exchanging a certain amount of it in order to gain greater security?
 And why must we persist in using the language of liberty – rights – to describe what in actuality is a situation of subjection and dependency?
 Perhaps we are in need of another Erich Fromm to lay bare to us the deep psychological roots of – let us be honest about it – this rather flagrant exercise in self-deception.